taktxbip/bulk-posts-remover/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-PHP editor in WordPress dashboard for administrator.
-Code and run PHP scripts.
+A bulk posts remover tool.
+Easily remove thousands of posts with few clicks.

 == Description ==

-Run custom PHP scripts from WordPress dashboard.
-PHP Run plugin is for developers.

-You can run simple code like getting user meta.

-There is more advanced mode as well.
-Run heavy code that will be processed in chunks.
-For example, you have 100 000 posts with custom meta fields that you want to change, do it in this way:
-- Write code to get posts IDs
-- Write code to process single post.
-- Set chunk size.
-- Press execute!
-- Wait watching progress and debug information.

-You can save your code to use later.
-Code gets saved on client side in localStorge.
+Bulk posts remover allows you to remove thousands of posts, custom posts, attachments by few clicks.

+You can set post type and dates to define what posts will be removed.

+Time estimate is available during the process.

+Watch logs in realm time to see what posts were removed.

 #### How does this work?

-Plugin sends code via AJAX request, executes and send back output.
-For advanced mode, it executes code in chunk mode.
-Chunk size can be set on settings page.
-Only super administrator can use this plugin.
+The plugin sends an AJAX request to get all IDs matched.
+After confirmation, according to chunk size, it removes these posts by IDs using AJAX requests.

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/php-run` directory, or install plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to `/wp-content/plugins/bulk-posts-remover` directory, or install plugin through the WordPress plugins screen directly.
 2. Activate plugin through `Plugins` screen in WordPress Admin Panel.
-3. Use `Tools -> PHP Run` screen to start coding.
+3. Use `Tools -> Bulk Posts Remover` screen to start coding.

-That's all!
-Your website is already loading faster!

 == Frequently Asked Questions ==

 = Why was this plugin created? =

-I created it for personal use, but since it is very handy for a developer, I decided to make it public.
+I created it for personal use, but since it is very handy, I decided to make it public.

-= Is it safe? =

-I understand the importance of security in that kind of plugin.
-Yes, it is safe, only super administrator can run code.

 == Screenshots ==

-1. Simple mode
-2. Advanced mode.
-Code generates posts.
+1. Confirmation modal before removing process starts
+2. Removing process
-3. Settings tab.
+3. Settings tab

 == Changelog ==

 = 1.0 =
-* A change since the previous version.
-* Another change.

-= 1.0 =
 * First version.
-Simple and advanced modes.
-Chunk size setting.
-Save scripts feature.
+Filters by post type, date.
+Settings: chunk size.

 == Upgrade Notice ==